 When you think about selling, especially in a hot neighborhood like Murfreesboro, you'll naturally want to set the asking price as high as possible.
 If cosmetic improvements will boost the value, then it is certainly worth it to spend a few dollars to make more on the sale.
 Be realistic, however: Many prospective buyers will look beyond the obvious if the home shows potential.
 In fact, a majority of buyers today report that they expect to make some minor repairs after closing on a home purchase.

 Buyers are wowed by kitchens and baths.
 You can expect good return by adding new countertops and appliances, or by updating a bathroom.
 Added insulation is a selling feature, as is new flooring, particularly wood.
 Many of these, however, are not considered DIY projects.
 For a new furnace or a new roof, you'll almost always want a professional.

 If on the other hand, a fresh coat of paint in bedrooms, trendy lighting and hardware, and new window blinds would add style and boost appeal, go ahead and complete those projects yourself.
 Just be aware of quality as you choose materials and do the work.
 Ensure that the choices you make are in keeping with current trends and that the updates don't make the rest of the house look dowdy.

 Expect a financial return of between 65 and 90 percent on moderately-priced professional renovations.
-Small cosmetic updates may not boost the sales price substantially, but can you sell faster; that's also a financial gain.
+Small cosmetic updates may not boost the sales price substantially, but can cause you to sell faster, which is also a financial gain.
 Staging a home for sale has major benefits; schedule a consultation with a professional stager, but do the work yourself.
 It's always helpful.